Skip to content

 pnputil /scan-devices

-This command tells Windows to scan for new devices and install drivers if needed.
+This command tells Windows to look for new devices and install the necessary drivers (software that lets devices communicate with your computer).

 When it finishes, you can close Windows Terminal.